Hacker News

 If good software design were as easy as memorizing a couple of acronyms, we'd all be out of a job.
 But it's not.
 It takes practice and experience.
 Writers and academics can make things easier by presenting accumulated experience in principles and guidelines, but there are no silver bullets.
 It's unfair and pointless to expect SOLID (or anything else) to apply in any and all cases.

-12 hours ago by dvlsg
+4 years ago by dvlsg

 > It's unfair and pointless to expect SOLID (or anything else) to apply in any and all cases.